-- your caring role and how it affects your life and well-being

-- your health physical, mental and emotional issues

-- your feelings and choices about caring

-- work, study, training and leisure

-- relationships, social activities and your goals
+- your caring role and how it affects your life and well-being - ✓ your health physical, mental and emotional issues - your feelings and choices about caring work, study, training and leisure relationships, social activities and your goals - ✓ housing - ✓ planning for emergencies.

-- housing

-- > planning for emergencies.

-For more information on the different types of assessment read our online information or download our factsheet on assessments.
-You can also contact the office for more information or to request a printed copy of the assessments factsheet - see final page for our contact details.
+For more information on the different types of assessment, you can read our online information or download our factsheet on assessments.
+You can also view an easy-access video with BSL on carers' assessments, or an easy-read version.
+To access these resources please visit: www.carersuk.org/wales/help-and-advice/factsheets-carers-wales/getting-an-assessment-in-wales You can also contact the office for more information or to request a printed copy of the assessment's factsheet - see final page for our contact details.

-Discharge from a mental health facility

-The Mental Health (Wales) Measure 2010 provides for the assessment and treatment of people with mental health problems and deals with how patients access and receive treatment in Wales.
+Discharge from a mental health facility The Mental Health (Wales) Measure 2010 supports the assessment and treatment of people with mental health problems and deals with how patients access and receive treatment in Wales.
 It allows people who are voluntarily having treatment for mental health problems in Wales the right to advocacy if they so wish.

 The law does not deal with compulsory admission and treatment of individuals, these remain matters for the Mental Health Act 1983.

-Care Coordination and Care and Treatment Planning

-For patients who have been assessed as requiring treatment within secondary mental health services (those which are delivered through hospitals) the Measure places a duty on health services to appoint a care coordinator and put in place a written Care and Treatment Plan.
+Care Coordination and Care and Treatment Planning For patients who have been assessed as requiring treatment within secondary mental health services (those that are delivered through hospitals) the Measure places a duty on health services to appoint a care coordinator and put in place a written Care and Treatment Plan.
 The care coordinator will be responsible for coordinating the provision of mental health services and working with the patient, their carers and service providers.

-When developing the Care and Treatment Plan the care coordinator should treat you as an equal partner in the care of the person that you care for.
+When developing the Care and Treatment Plan, the care coordinator should treat you as an equal partner in the care of the person that you care for.
 Your views should be taken into account where it is practicable and appropriate.
+As part of the partnership, you should be provided with access to additional information and advice from independent sources like third sector organisations and be signposted to well-being services that can support your mental health.
 They will also be responsible for keeping in touch with the patient and reviewing and revising the Care and Treatment Plan.
-They will act as the principle source of information and will ensure that the patient is involved and engaged as much as possible in the planning process.